-The impact of nursing care coordination and transitional management (CCTM) on individual and population level outcomes; Assessment of upstream factors in population health nursing practice; Social determinants of health and neighborhood disadvantage; Food insecurity across the lifespan.
+The impact of nursing interventions on individual and population-level outcomes; assessment of upstream factors in population health nursing practice; social determinants of health and neighborhood disadvantage; food insecurity across the lifespan; and nursing theory development.

 - PhD, Kent State University, Kent, Ohio, 2020